Making Education Relevant and Interactive through Technology (MERIT)

 MERIT Teacher Rewards

-Participants who complete all the requirements of the two-week Summer Institute receive 5 Foothill College quarter units (continuing education units), a $600 stipend and a technology tool to enhance their projects.
-All incentives are designed to support the ongoing integration of technology into the curriculum, and by following through with fall and winter academic classes, training, activities, and project implementation, participants will receive an additional $600 stipend in March of the year following the Summer Institute.
+Participants who complete all the requirements of the two-week Summer Institute receive six Foothill College quarter units (continuing education units), a $400 stipend and a technology tool or app to enhance their projects.
+All incentives are designed to support the ongoing integration of technology into the curriculum, and by following through with fall and winter academic classes, training, activities, and project implementation, participants will receive an additional $800 stipend (California participants) in March of the year following the Summer Institute.
 These activities include helping other teachers learn to integrate technology meaningfully and therefore allowing the benefits of the MERIT Program to spread well beyond the classrooms of the participants.